2025 UEFA Conference League final: Venue

 Wrocław Stadium in Wrocław hosted the final.

 The Wrocław Stadium in Wrocław, known as the Tarczyński Arena for sponsorship reasons, is the home of Śląsk Wrocław.
-The stadium opened in September 2011, and has a capacity of 42,771.
+The stadium opened in September 2011, and had a capacity of 42,771.
 The venue previously hosted matches at UEFA Euro 2012.
-The match will be the third single-leg UEFA club final to be played in Poland, after the UEFA Europa League finals in 2015 and 2021.
+The match was the third single-leg UEFA club final to be played in Poland, after the UEFA Europa League finals in 2015 and 2021.

 Host selection

 On 21 June 2022, UEFA opened the bidding process for the final, which was held in parallel with that of the 2024 final.
 Interested bidders could bid for either one or both of the finals.
 The proposed venues had to include natural grass and be ranked as a UEFA category four stadium, with a gross capacity of between 30,000 and 50,000 preferred.
 The bidding timeline was as follows: